The Layoff Guide

 You must have earned at least $1,200 in your base period with wages in at least two quarters.

-• You must be unemployed through no fault of your own
+• You separated from your Louisiana job through no fault of your own

-• You must be able and available to work
+• You are able and available for full-time Louisiana work

-How to File for Unemployment in Louisiana — Step by Step
+How to File for Unemployment in Louisiana, Step by Step

 1. 1Visit laworks.net to file online